 Did you know approvals under the fast track complying development pathway can be issued in as little as 20 days?
 Homeowners can save up to $15,000 when building a house under complying development, with savings up to $2,600 for renovations.

 Complying development generally includes larger building works than exempt development.
-For this reason ‘sign off’ by a building professional (known as a certifying authority) is needed.
+For this reason, ‘sign off’ by a building professional (known as a certifier) is needed.
 Complying development is also subject to conditions of approval to protect surrounding uses during the construction period and the life of the complying development.

-In 2013-14, the State Policy for exempt and complying development enabled 29% of all development approvals in NSW to be fast-tracked, saving time and money for families and business owners.
-Fast-tracked complying development approvals can be issued within 14 days.
-This compares with the average determination time for a full development application of 70 days.
-More than $4.4 billion of development was delivered by complying development in 2013-2014.
+Fast tracked complying development approvals can be issued in as little as 20 days.
+This compares with the average determination time for a development application of 70 days.
+More than $6.39 billion of development was delivered by complying development in 2015-2016.

 The majority of exempt and complying development types and their development standards are found in the State Policy for exempt and complying development.
-You can view the policy on the NSW Legislation website:
+You can view the State Policy on the NSW Legislation website:

-The NSW Planning Portal provides access to information to help you prepare, lodge and track complying development applications.
-The NSW Planning Portal also provides a number of planning tools to improve access to planning information and assist in planning and development decisions.
+The NSW Planning Portal provides access to information to help you prepare your complying development applications.
+The NSW Planning Portal also provides a number of tools to improve access to planning information.